 The Default New Entry MOPR Floor Offer Price for a Generation Capacity Resource that is subject to the MOPR and for which a Sell Offer based on that resource, or any uprate of the Generation Capacity Resource, has not previously cleared an RPM Auction for any Delivery Year is based on the net cost of new entry ("CONE") of the applicable resource type.
 The net CONE values are determined by subtracting the estimated net energy and ancillary service revenues from the gross cost of new entry ("CONE") values shown in the table below.
-The gross CONE values of the table below are applicable to the 2022/2023 Delivery Year and are adjusted for Delivery Years subsequent to the 2022/2023 Delivery Year as described below.
-The net energy and ancillary services revenue estimate is determined for each resource type and for each Zone as described in sections 5.14(h-2)(3)(A)(i) through (viii) of Attachment DD of the PJM OATT.22
+The gross CONE values of the table below are adjusted for Delivery Years subsequent to the 2022/2023 or 2026/2027 Delivery Year, as applicable, as described below.
+The net energy and ancillary services revenue estimate is determined for each resource type and for each Zone as described in sections 5.14(h-2)(3)(A)(i) through (viii) of Attachment DD of the PJM OATT.

-For the capacity resource types listed in the table below, the Default New Entry MOPR Floor Offer Price is set equal to the net CONE of each resource type expressed in terms of Unforced Capacity ("UCAP") MW where the net CONE values are initially calculated for each resource type in terms of nameplate MW and then converted to UCAP MW terms based on the applicable class average EFORd for thermal generation resource types and battery energy storage resource types and the applicable ELCC Class Rating for battery storage, wind and solar generation resource types.
-The resultant net CONE in nameplate MW terms of the battery energy storage resource type is multiplied by 2.5 prior to applying the class average EFORd of the battery energy storage resource type.
+For the capacity resource types listed in the table below, the Default New Entry MOPR Floor Offer Price is set equal to the net CONE of each resource type expressed in terms of Unforced Capacity ("UCAP") MW where the net CONE values are initially calculated for each resource type in terms of nameplate MW and then converted to UCAP MW.
+Through the 2024/2025 Delivery Year the net CONE is converted to UCAP MW terms based on the applicable class average EFORd for thermal generation resource types and battery energy storage resource types and the applicable ELCC Class Rating for battery storage, wind and solar generation resource types.
+Beginning with the 2025/2026 Delivery Year, the net CONE is converted to UCAP MW terms based on the applicable class average Accredited UCAP Factor (i.e., applicable ELCC Class Rating).
+The resultant net CONE in nameplate MW terms of the battery energy storage resource type is multiplied by 2.5 prior to converting to UCAP terms.